Speak2Erase/libfmod-rb/README.md

 FMOD has a lot of structs, a lot of which have private fields (opaque structs).
 You cannot directly instantiate these with the exception of `System`.

 However, there are some with public fields (Such as `Guid` or `Vector`).
 Each of those structs is actually respresented in Ruby by a `Struct`, which means you can instantiate them freely!
-You can even pass them to FMOD.
+You can even pass them to FMOD, provided all the fields are the correct type.

 # Callbacks

+Callbacks are queued and run in a Ruby event thread.
+The event thread spawns a new Ruby thread to run your callback.
+Callbacks block the FMOD callback thread until finished.

+## Detailed explanation

-Callbacks run in an event thread.
-See [this](https://www.burgestrand.se/articles/asynchronous-callbacks-in-ruby-c-extensions/) for 'detailed' information.
+See [this](https://www.burgestrand.se/articles/asynchronous-callbacks-in-ruby-c-extensions/) for a very 'detailed' information.

 Ruby has this nasty beast called the `GVL` which prevents Ruby code from being truly concurrent (Ractors are an exception).
 This library has to fight with the GVL and run your callbacks on Ruby's terms.

 This has some interesting consequences.